datamindedbe/dbt-testing-hackathon/README.md

 ## Getting started on Conveyor during the hackaton

-During the Hackaton people get a login for a Conveyor installation, please go to [Conveyor](https://app.conveyordata.com) and log in.
+During the Hackaton people get a login for a Conveyor installation, please go to dbt-testing-hackaton project in Conveyor by following this [link](https://app.conveyordata.com/projects/bfeaa8a1-7aaa-45ca-b4b4-145edafdee4e/ides).

-After that go to the [dbt-testing-hackaton project](https://app.conveyordata.com/projects/bfeaa8a1-7aaa-45ca-b4b4-145edafdee4e/ides) on conveyor.
+Please log in when prompted to do so.
+After logging in you should see the same windows as shown below.
-Make sure you are on the IDE tab, and press the button `create a new IDE`.
+Please press the button `create a new IDE`, to launch your IDE.

 <img src="./docs/images/create-ide.png" width="40%" style="min-width:600px"/>